ulixee/platform/cli/docs/Overview/Concepts.md

 ## Deployable

-Databoxes can be packaged up and deployed as a "unit" to a Ulixee Server.
+Databoxes can be packaged up and deployed as a "unit" to a Ulixee Miner.
 You can query them using the [Stream](/docs/stream) library.
-By deploying to a Server, Databoxes are able to run very efficiently - the code is cached, all individual commands for the Databox are run on the Server and do not need serialization/transport to a Client.
+By deploying to a Miner, Databoxes are able to run very efficiently - the code is cached, all individual commands for the Databox are run on the Miner and do not need serialization/transport to a Client.
 The only necessary communications are an "input" and the resulting "output" as a response.